Jason960028/SpriteEditor/README.md

 - Save and load the work as a .ssp file.

 ## Features
-- Pen tool: Click on any pixel to draw on canvs.
+- Pen tool: Click on any pixel to draw on canvas.
 - Eraser Tool: Erase pixels.
-- Fill tool: Fill the same color area at once.
-- Flip Canvas: Flip the image of the current canvas.
 - Add and edit frames: add multiple frames to create an animation.
-- Animation Preview: Set the frame and push play button preview the animation
+- Animation Preview: Set the frame and push the play button to preview the animation
-- Redo and Undo: Revert one action to a previous step.
 - Save and Load: Save and reopen the sprite
 - Canvas Resize: Change the canvas to the desired pixel size.
 - Canvas Clean function: Reset the current frame.
+- Fill tool: Fill the same color area at once.
+(Extra Features)
+- Flip Canvas: Flip the image of the current canvas.
+(Extra Features)
+- Redo and Undo: Revert one action to a previous step.
+(Extra Features)

 ## Requirements
-Download QT Creator app.
-And build this project.
+We are currently only planning on using QT and its functionalities.
+If there are any external libraries we plan to use in the future, we will add that information here.
+Libraries TBD.

 ## How to run
 1. make sure you have QT installed.